Oil Gilding

 Complete Frame

-In this exercise, we will take oil gilding a little further.
-Here you will be gilding an entire resin frame with 23.5 karat gold-leaf on a deep red background.
-You will then look at ageing it with the aid of pigments.
-Although this is a small frame, it will give you experience in developing your gilding with further processes on larger projects when you're ready.
+In this exercise, I take oil gilding further.
+Here I'm gilding an entire resin frame with 23.5ct gold.
+The leaf sits upon a traditional red background.
+I then give a light patina with the aid of pigments.
+Although a small frame, it provides experience without excessive amounts of goldleaf.
+Further processes on larger projects are waiting when you're ready.

 READ MORE